Explore science by building a model of the water cycle with LEGOs®!

 But explaining how that's possible can be a little complicated which is why we're going to BUILD a water cycle project to help take a detailed topic and break it into simple learning steps.

-A Water Cycle Project with LEGOS®
+Learn the Water Cycle with LEGOs®

 LEGOS® are one of the most common building toys in many homes and classrooms.
 And while we love them for spontaneous building sessions and colorful creations, they are also amazing learning manipulative toy.

 A manipulative toy is one that allows a child to develop their motor skills & cognitive skills while playing.
+You can see more manipulative ideas in our Clothespin Math Activities.

 With this project, kids are not only learning about environmental science, they are also honing fine motor skills as they build and expanding their cognitive skills while they visualize how to make the water cycle.
 In addition to the project details, I'm also including affiliate links to items we used & recommend along with a free printable of science terms for you to use!